sjml/beschi/README.md

 [![PyPI](https://img.shields.io/pypi/v/beschi)](https://pypi.org/project/beschi/) [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/sjml/beschi/ci.yml)](https://github.com/sjml/beschi/actions/workflows/ci.yml)

-This is a custom bit-packing and unpacking code generator for C, C#, Go, Rust, Swift, TypeScript, and Zig.[^1] You feed it a data description and it generates source files for writing/reading buffers of that data, along the lines of [FlatBuffers](https://google.github.io/flatbuffers/) or [Cap'n Proto](https://capnproto.org), but with much less functionality for much simpler use cases.
+This is a custom bit-packing and unpacking code generator for C, C#, Go, Rust, Swift, TypeScript, AssemblyScript, and Zig.
+You feed it a data description and it generates source files for writing/reading buffers of that data, along the lines of [FlatBuffers](https://google.github.io/flatbuffers/) or [Cap'n Proto](https://capnproto.org), but with much less functionality for much simpler use cases.
 It was initially written for a larger project that was passing data back and forth between a Unity game, a Go server, and a web client, but I extracted it into its own thing.
 If all you need is a simple way to pack a data structure into a compact, portable binary form, this might be useful for you.

 I go into more explanation for why this exists [in the documentation](https://github.com/sjml/beschi/tree/main/docs/), but I'll be honest, too: it **was** kind of fun to write a code generator. 😝

-[^1]: There is also experimental support for AssemblyScript, but it's not run through the test suite so THERE BE DRAGONS. 🐉

 ## Documentation